JetBrains/teamcity-documentation/topics/build-failure-conditions.md

 In the __Common Failure Conditions__ block, you can specify how exactly TeamCity will fail builds.

 ### Set Custom Build Execution Timeout
-{product="tc"}
+{instance="tc"}

 The _if it runs longer than ... minutes_ condition allows defining an execution timeout for a build, in minutes.
 If the specified amount of time is exceeded, the build is automatically canceled.
 This option helps deal with hanging builds and maintains agent efficiency.

 If the configuration's timeout is 0 (the default value), the global [server-wide](teamcity-configuration-and-maintenance.md#Build+Settings) timeout applies.
 Otherwise, the timeout specified in this configuration overrides the global value specified in __Administration | Global Settings__.

 ### Set Custom Build Execution Timeout
-{product="tcc"}
+{instance="tcc"}

 The _if it runs longer than ... minutes_ condition allows defining an execution timeout for a build, in minutes.
 If the specified amount of time is exceeded, the build is automatically canceled.
 This option helps deal with hanging builds and maintains agent efficiency.

-If the configuration's timeout is 0 (the default value), the default (120 minutes) timeout applies.
+If the configuration's timeout is 0 (the default value), the default 120-minute timeout is in effect.
 Otherwise, the timeout specified in this configuration overrides it.

 ### Fail Build if Exit Code is not Zero